MALTS: Matching After Learning to Stretch: Introduction

 \section{Introduction}

 Matching methods are used throughout the social and health sciences to make causal conclusions where access to randomized trials is scarce but observational data are widely available.
-Matching methods construct groups of similar individuals, some of whom select into treatment and some of whom select into control, allowing for direct comparison of outcomes between these populations.
-Matching methods are particularly interpretable since they allow fine-grained troubleshooting of the data.
-For instance, examining the matched groups may allow the user to detect unmeasured confounding that led some units to have a higher chance of being treated or a higher chance of leading to a positive outcome.
+Matching methods construct sets of similar individuals, some of whom select into treatment and some of whom select into control, allowing for direct comparison of outcomes between the samples from these populations.
+These methods are particularly interpretable since they allow fine-grained troubleshooting of the data.
+For instance, examining a matched group of patients through chart review of their medical data and doctors' notes may allow an analyst to determine whether the matched groups are indeed trustworthy, and if not, determine what other factors should be included in the analysis.
 Having high-quality matches also allows the user to estimate nonlinear treatment effects with lower bias than parametric approaches.

-The quality of the matches is our main consideration in this work.
+As a concrete example of the importance of match group quality, Table~\ref{tab:ex_mg} presents a series of matched groups from the Lalonde dataset \citep{lalonde, dehejia_wahba_nonexp}.
+A simple visual inspection of the matched groups produced by standard-bearer methods like propensity score matching and prognostic score matching reveals that the units being considered similar by these methods are not similar on underlying covariates.
+On the other hand, the matches generated by our proposed method are qualitatively (and quantitatively) better. \emph{The quality of the matches is our main consideration in this work.}